remidinishanth/distributed_systems/java_scala_Guice.md

 }
 ```

-Now we a module which extends AbstractModule as follows
+Now we need module which extends inject.AbstractModule as follows, this tell that whenever we need GreetingService, pass GreetingServiceImpl, that way, we need not explicitly instantiate `GreetingServiceImpl` inside main class, so this can solve our problem when we need to recursively inject many classes

 ```java
 import com.google.inject.AbstractModule;